Working with wool . . . .

 I've worked with two types of wool felt: wool blends (usually wool/rayon) and 100% wool felt.
 I'll explain the differences below.

-From my experience, the wool-blend felts are better at draping and not stretching but look and feel a little "fake", while the 100% wool felts have a richer look and feel but are a little stiffer and stretchier.
+From my experience, the WOOL-BLEND FELTS are better at draping and not stretching but look and feel a little "fake".
+While the 100% WOOL FELTS have a richer look and feel but are a little stiffer and stretchier, and they're harder to find online.

 WOOL-BLEND FELT (usually wool/rayon):